alecj1240/alecj1240/README.md

 I'm learning about smart contracts, DAOs, Defi, DEXs, NFTs, etc. 👨‍💻

+Also trying to learn more about Stacks (Bitcoin's smart contract platform)

 I'm studying at UBC (Computer Science and Business) 🇨🇦

 📫 Feel free to send me an email `['alecjones', '@', 'hey.com']`